sillkongen/vm-migration/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3 (GPLv3) - see the [LICENSE](LICENSE) file for details.

+### License Summary

+- **Copyleft**: Any modifications to this software must also be released under GPLv3
+- **Source Code**: If you distribute this software, you must provide the source code
+- **Commercial Use**: Allowed, but modifications must be shared
+- **Patent Protection**: Includes patent protection clauses

+For more information about GPLv3, see the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Support